Title

 The sale and distribution of glacial acetic acid as vinegar or for vinegar manufacture is strictly prohibited, with violators facing regulatory sanctions to protect consumer interests.

-RA 3720 prohibits the sale and manufacture of adulterated and misbranded food and food products and provides corresponding penalties for violations.
+It prohibits the sale and manufacture of adulterated and misbranded food and food products, with corresponding penalties.

-The Bureau of Food & Drugs may impose regulatory sanctions as it deems necessary to protect the interests of consumers, which may include penalties under applicable laws.
+It states the Bureau of Food & Drugs will impose regulatory sanctions it may deem necessary to protect the interest of the consumer.

 Analyze Cases Smarter, Faster